plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 terraform apply
 ```

-Which in my case would look like this:
+In our example it would look like this:

 ```bash
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: